shabbyrobe/amiss/doc/mapper/annotation.rst

-If your getter/setter pair doesn't follow the ``getFoo/setFoo`` standard, you can specify the setter directly against both relations and fields using the ``@setter`` annotation.
-The following example should give you some idea of my opinion on going outside the standard, but Amiss tries not to be too opinionated so you can go ahead and make your names whatever you please:
+If your getter/setter pair doesn't follow the ``getFoo/setFoo`` standard, you can specify the setter directly against both relations and fields using the ``setter`` property of the ``field`` annotation.
+The following example should give you some idea of my opinion on going outside the standard, but Amiss tries not to be too opinionated so you can go ahead and make your names whatever you
+please:

 .. code-block:: php